 How did you get involved with Canon's Project Imaginat10n?

 I saw this commercial [for Canon] with Ron Howard, and I thought it was such a cool commercial, and next thing you know I have the opportunity to work with Ron on this project.
 It caught me at a time when I felt so ready to direct something.
 Ron is going to help me turn my vision into something cinematic.

 You're finding inspiration in an unlikely place for your film.

-Yeah, fans are submitting photos they took and we're gonna look at all of them, and find the ones that are going to be the foundation of the film.
+Yeah, fans are submitting photos they took and we're gonna look at all of them and find the ones that are going to be the foundation of the film.
 People can still go to the website and submit photos until September 24.
 As soon as I find the photos that I'm looking for, we're going to get the writers and everyone involved.
 February and March is when we'll actually start shooting.

 What's it been like having an A-list director for a mentor?

 I have a little history with Ron Howard.
-We are at the inauguration for President Obama and we all sat near each other, and then he agreed to be in the video for "Blame It on the Alcohol."
+We were at the inauguration for President Obama and we all sat near each other, and then he agreed to be in the video for "Blame It on the Alcohol."
 Hype Williams was directing the video, and I was like, "Yo, Ron Howard's gonna come down and be in the video."
 And Hype was like, "Get the hell out of here, what?"
 Next thing you know, Ron Howard comes around the corner.
 [Laughs] Bam.

 Have you directed anything before this?

 I directed episodes of The Jamie Foxx Show, and I would always get in trouble with the network for doing all these crazy shots.
 They would say, "Listen, stop trying to make a movie.
 This is TV."
 But I would always try to use it as practice for my directing eye.
 I also made a short called Tommy's Little Girl, with Paul Sorvino and Selma Blair.
 Since that time, I've just been chomping at the bit to get back to directing.